 How can kids get involved?

-Parents can pre-register children at the Awana Info Center in the atrium on Sunday mornings, or by contacting Scott Killy at the church office.
-The number is 419-829-2005.
+Parents can pre-register children at the Awana Info Center in the atrium on Sunday mornings, or by contacting the church office at (419) 829-2005.
 Registration will also take place at the weekly club meetings.

 Where and when will Awana meet?